 2. Have a set bedtime

 In addition to having a bedtime ritual, have your children go to sleep at the same time each night.
 Children are attuned to the natural cycles of daylight and can easily tell if it is bedtime long before they can read a clock.
 Having a set bedtime can also eliminate squabbles regarding those requests for just five more minutes.

 If you are tired of your child getting out of bed every night, set up your bedtime routine to head off any excuses before they start.
-Be sure to offer them a glass of water, an opportunity to use the rest room, and even a light snack, if needed.
 This way, they will have no reason to climb out of bed and make one last request.

 Bedtime can be lonely for children after you leave the room.
 Help make them feel more secure by offering a stuffed animal or favorite blanket.
-Let your children know they can feel your love every time they snuggle up to their lovie.
+Let your children know they can feel your love every time they snuggle up to their fuzzy friend.

 7. Stick to Your Plan

 Although the first few nights of a new bedtime plan may be rough, it is important to stick to it.
 As mentioned earlier, children thrive on routines and need to know that you mean what you say when it comes to bedtime.